Political newcomer beats Trump's pick in North Carolina GOP congressional primary - Local News 8

 “The people of western North Carolina are wise and discerning.
 You observed both candidates and simply made the choice you believed is best for our district.
 I look forward to fighting alongside our president after I’m elected in November,” Cawthorn said.

+The plan was derailed, however, after the car accident left Cawthorn in a wheelchair.

+“Madison’s ordeal built his faith, made him a fighter, helped him appreciate every day, and inspired him to help everyone he encounters overcome whatever adversity they face in their daily lives,” his website says.

-Michael Whatley, chairman of the North Carolina Republican Party, congratulated Cawthorn on the win.
+Michael Whatley, chairman of the North Carolina Republican Party, congratulated Cawthorn on the win Tuesday evening.

 “Mr. Cawthorn ran a fantastic campaign during the primary and the runoff, and we are completely confident that next January, he will be sworn in to represent the 11th District in the House of Representatives,” Whatley said.
 “He will be a great fighter for Smoky Mountain families and always put America first.”

-Note: This story has been updated with additional information Tuesday night.